TOP

 Mike McCay, the owner/winemaker of Lodi's McCay Cellars, has long said that Grenache is "the perfect grape for Lodi."
 McCay has gone on to elaborate, making a persuasive argument for why Grenache grown in Lodi may have a leg up on even classic European wines made from the grape:

 Lodi's Mediterranean climate is similar to what you find in Southern France, the Rhône Valley, and north-east Spain, where the grape came from.
-Over there, almost all the red wines made from Grenache are blended with other grapes because, left on its own, Grenache lacks a little bit in color and tannin.
+Over there, almost all the red wines made from Grenache are blended with other grapes because left on their own, Grenache lacks a little bit of color and tannin.

 Classic Grenache cluster architecture in Mokelumne River-Lodi's Abba Vineyard.